wizardkids/vigenere_cipher/readme.md

 ## Description

 A Vigenere cipher is very similar to a Caesar cipher; however, in a Vigenere cipher, every character in the plaintext could be shifted by a different amount.
-The amount of shift is determined by a keyword, where 'A' in the keyword corresponds to shift of 0 (no shift), 'B' corresponds to a shift of 1, ..., and 'Z' corresponds to a shift of 25.
+The amount of shift is determined by the provided keyword.

+In the normal Vigenere cipher, each letter in the ciphertext is the sum of the indexes for the letters in the plaintext and the key.
+Thus, the first character of ciphertext is L due to the following calculations:

+A + L = 0 + 11 = 11 -> L (L is the 11th letter in the alphabet, using -0- based indexing)

+In similar fashion, but to accommodate unicode text in this program, the shift in a given character in [PLAINTEXT] is determined by the code point of the corresponding character in the [KEY].
+For example, if the [PLAINTEXT] is "Boats launch at midnight" and the [KEY] is "Lemon", then the code point for "L" (76) is added to the code point for "B" (66) to yield a cipher character of 142 (Ž).
+Decryption reverses this computation.

 The keyword is repeated or truncated as necessary to fit the length of the plaintext.
 As an example, encrypting `ATTACKATDAWN` with the key `LEMON` gives: